QuickRead: Childcare disqualification requirements

 • Early years provision (for children aged up to and including reception age) either during or outside of school hours

-This also applies to volunteers and ‘casual workers’, whether supervised or not.
+This also applies to volunteers and casual workers, whether supervised or not.

-Review your staffing policy and safer
+Review your staffing policy and safer recruitment processes to make sure they comply with